The BIG power of little WORDS.

 Not only is this more correct, but it brings both groups of people together.

 Caring effectively for people is much more than the "touchy-feely" part of life and ministry.
 It is the necessary ingredient for every situation, especially catastrophic ones.
 It makes us more engaging in our relationships.
-Our ministries more impactful because people are more responsive.
+Our ministries are more impactful because people are more responsive to people who care effectively.
 Our culture changes because more people experience the support and comfort they need.

 When something so small can make such a big difference, it is worth the thought and effort to get it correct.